kapilsarkar/FSJS2.0/DOM ASSIGNMENTS/readme.md

 # DOM Assignment 4

 **Task**
-Change background color and text color at the bottom of the cards and change character names
+## Change background color and text color at the bottom of the cards and change character names-

 ![IMGTASK1](./04_DOM%20Project/04_DOM%20Project/Output/DOM%20P1%20SS.png)

 **Solution**

-Change background color and text color at the bottom of the cards and change character names
+## Change background color and text color at the bottom of the cards and change character names-

-Change character names -
+## Change character names -

 document.querySelector(".clash-card__level--archer").nextElementSibling.innerHTML = "The Archer";

 document.querySelector(".clash-card__level--goblin").nextElementSibling.innerHTML = "The Goblin";

-Change background color at the bottom of the cards-
+## Change background color at the bottom of the cards-

 document.querySelector(".clash-card__unit-stats--barbarian").style.backgroundColor = "#eb9a3d";